 smart-goal

-Category: OKR University, BLOG.
+Category: OKR Management, BLOG.

 Each and every business has a core vision or mission that articulates what the business aims to do in the long run.
 Vision is a reflection of the organization’s aspirations, and an organization sets its objectives and goals in line with that vision.
 Therefore, goal-setting is an integral part of an organization, its culture, and its strategy execution.